YuanRuQian/Hanami-Basket/readme.md

 ![](screenshots/after_login_or_signup.png)

 - If today happens to be the player's birthday, they will receive a special birthday greeting.

+## Play as Guest
+> Your score will not be recorded in guest mode

 ## Score Page